-Cost of plan \$50,000.00 with some work being done by able members of congregation.
+The cost of plan amounted to \$50,000.00, with some of the work being done by able members of the congregation.
+Lawrence Moss served as architect and the Jeffrey Construction completed the work.
+The funds for the cost of the project are to be raised through gifts, promissory notes and money making projects.

-Architect - Lawrence Moss.

-Construction Co. - Jeffery Construction.

-Cost to be raised through gifts, promissory notes and money making projects.

 On February 14, 1988, a special service was held for the dedication of the new entrance and rest rooms.
-The District Superintendent, Reverend Rebecca Dolch was the speaker

-After the service, a reception and fellowship hour was enjoyed with light refreshments.

-Reverend Burton Smith was the pastor He left North Ridge June 1988.
-He was succeeded by Reverend Heather Allport Cohoon who stayed until June 1989.
+The District Superintendent, Reverend Rebecca Dolch was the speaker.
+After the service, a reception and fellowship hour were enjoyed with light refreshments.
+Reverend Burton Smith was the pastor.
+He left North Ridge June 1988.
+He was succeeded by Reverend Heather Allport-Cohoon who stayed until June 1989.

-Reverend Olaf Danielson was interim pastor for the summer months of 1989, devoting 20-25 hours per week plus Sunday worship and visitations where needed.

-The Pastor-Parish Relations committee met with Reverend Ronald Sellers who was leaving the Emmanuel Church of Lockport, NY He promised to come December 1st until July 1st as interim pastor, residing in the North Ridge parsonage.
-He returned June 1990 as full time pastor
+Reverend Olaf Danielson was interim pastor for the summer months of 1989, devoting 20-25 hours per week plus Sunday worship and visitations as needed.
+The Pastor-Parish Relations committee met with Reverend Ronald Sellers who was leaving the Emmanuel Church of Lockport, NY.
+Pastor Sellers was appointed as interim pastor until June 30, 1990 and resided at the North Ridge parsonage.
+He was appointed as full time pastor July 1, 1990.

-September 1989-February, 1990 Donald Peck, a representative of the Board Of Trustees, proposed and drew up plans for expanding the kitchen floor space.

-As long as the church was in the process of repairing the floor from spring water damage, the insurance would be used.
-Money from the trustees fund was available and with the help and talent from the congregation, no additional finance would be needed.
+From September 1989-February 1990, Donald Peck, a representative of the Board of Trustees, proposed and drew up plans for expanding the kitchen floor space.
+Since the church was in the process of repairing the floor from spring water damage, the insurance settlement would be used.
+Money from the trustees fund was available and with help and talent from the congregation, no additional finances were needed.
 The plan was accepted and in February of 1990, the south wall was removed.
-Hammers flew; plaster board was put up, electric outlets were added.
+Hammers flew; plasterboard was put up, and electric outlets were added.
 A new counter was installed on the west side for roasters and coffee urns.
-Two serving windows were in place.
-Painting and carpeting on the floor of the small dining were finished and the much needed working space for preparing public dinners was in order
+Two serving windows were built in the south end.
+Painting and carpeting on the floor of the small dining were finished and the much-needed working space for preparing public dinners was in order.

-In 1989, the Methodist Conference suggested members of the choir and anyone interested in new hymnals attend a workshop in Hamburg, N.Y The choir found the new hymnals more impressive, had more new songs, new forms or worship and rituals.

-The congregation was willing to help pay for new ones through memorials or for themselves.

-Many of the old books were given to Rev Burton Smith who had been moved from our church to the Southern tier of W.N.Y.
+In 1989, the Western New York Annual Conference suggested members of the choir and anyone else interested in new hymnals attend a workshop in Hamburg, N.Y.
+The choir was impressed with the addition of new songs and the new patterns of worship and rituals contained in the new hymnals.
+The congregation was willing to help pay for these new hymnals through memorials or through personal purchase and dedication.
+Many of the old books were given to Rev. Burton Smith who had been moved from our church to the Southern tier of W.N.Y.

-In 1990, the parsonage was repapered and the trim was restained.
-In 1991 a new roof was put on the sanctuary, costing \$12,095.00.
+In 1990, the parsonage was repapered and the trim was re-stained.
+In 1991 a new roof was put on the sanctuary, at a cost of \$12,095.00.

 The men had their first chicken chowder sale, along with a flea or attic sale.
-The Chiavetta's caterers gave their first chicken-Bar-B-Q dinner at North Ridge.
+The Chiavetta's caterers gave their first chicken-Bar-B-Q dinner in July at North Ridge.
 These two projects proved to be profitable and have been carried on for 8 years.

-1991 was the 175th anniversary of "Methodism at North Ridge" The congregation was honored by Bishop Forrest Stith giving the 10:15 a.m. message.
-Communion sacraments were administered by Bishop Stith and Rev Ronald Sellers.
+The year 1991 was the 175th anniversary of "Methodism at North Ridge".
+Bishop Forrest Stith honored the congregation giving the 10:15 a.m. message.
+Bishop Stith and Rev. Ronald Sellers administered Communion sacraments.
 Guest pianist was Debbie Clark and the anthem was sung under the direction of Annette Schultz.
 Following the worship service, a roast beef dinner was served at the South Wilson Fire Hall.

-Guests present at the service were Rev Olaf and Mrs. Danielson, Rev Harold Blish, Rev William Cooper, Rev Lee and Mrs. Bowman and Rev Burton and Mrs. Smith.
+Guests present at the service were Rev. Olaf and Mrs. Danielson, Rev. Harold Blish, Rev. William Cooper, Rev. Lee and Mrs. Bowman and Rev. Burton and Mrs. Smith.